 Fraser Island is the world’s largest sand island.
 It consists purely of sand and yet it supports large stands of lush tropical rainforest.
-On this Fraser Island trip you’ll see an extraordinary array of buttress-rooted trees, strangler figs, rare primitive cycads and huge satinays.
+On this Fraser Island trip, you’ll see an extraordinary array of buttress-rooted trees, strangler figs, rare primitive cycads and huge satinays.
 Some of the massive trees are more than 6 metres wide and over 1000 years old.
-The sands also supports more than forty crystal-clear freshwater lakes.
+The sands also support more than forty crystal-clear freshwater lakes.
 Our favourite, Lake McKenzie, is rightfully known as the jewel of Fraser Island.
 Don’t forget to pack the swimming gear.

 $per person twin/double share